hudsonrock-partnerships/Penetration-Testing-Study-Notes/README.md

 - you should check prarameters like `/?userId=123`
   - it can be hashed
   - it can be encoded
-  - if it’s unpredictable like uuid, you should create 2 accounts and try to swap their ids and see if you can access each other’s private content like profiles
+  - if it's unpredictable like uuid, you should create 2 accounts and try to swap their ids and see if you can access each other's private content like profiles

 ## Tips and Tricks

-### Start a local server to serve local files in a directory
+### Start a Local Server to Serve Local Files in a Directory

 ```bash